 Our office volunteers provide important support for our day-to-day work at Habitat.
 They help answer phones and assist staff with many projects.
 We’re looking for friendly folks who enjoy working with people and are ready to jump in to get the job done – NO OFFICE EXPERIENCE REQUIRED!!

 For the volunteers that can only help once in a while, you can come and a spend a day building on our construction site.
 There is always work to do and we greatly appreciate all of the volunteers that show up to help us build!

-We can organize to have your office, organization, church, school, etc. to come out and spend a day (or more) building on our site.
+We can arrange to have your office, organization, church, school, etc. to come out and spend a day (or more) building on our site.